GovReady/govready-q/docs/source/Schema.md

 	...
 	Hello!

 When using a separate file, the document properties (`id`, `title`, and `format`) are given in a YAML block at the top of the file.
-A line containig just three dots signifies the end of the YAML block, separating it from the document template.
+A line containing just three dots signifies the end of the YAML block, separating it from the document template.
 The document template follows.

 ### Document Format